Image thanks to Sangeeta Kocharekar

 Dinner: Head over to one of the three pubs on the island – Arcadia Motel, Picnic Bay Hotel and Marlin Bar, Horseshoe Bay Fish and Chips or Noodies on the beach for a Mexican feast without blowing your budget.

-Magnetic Island is a holiday destination to do as much, or as little as you’d like.
-Pack your sunscreen and sunglasses and take a trip to this tropical paradise.
+Magnetic Island is a holiday destination to do as much or as little as you’d like.
+Pack your sunscreen and sunglasses and take a trip to Magnetic Island.